NeonHo/CSMLNotebook/Machine Learning/Chapter 12 Ensemble Models/Ensemble Models.md

 Forest: a strong learner which is composed of several trees.

-Random: random bootstrap dataset + bagging of outputs from each tree + random features sampling
+Random: random bootstrap dataset + random features sampling  + fit on specific dataset & features + mean of outputs from each tree

 If the trees are deep, they are with high bias and low variance, so they are suitable for <font color="red">sequential methods</font>.